Why women live longer than men (Part 4 of Your Brain at 100).

 Mitochondria.

-Another theory implicates mitochondria, which exist in almost all animal cells, and convert our food into the energy that powers the body.
-Genetic variation in mitochondria reliably predicts life expectancy in males, but not in females.
+Another theory implicates mitochondria, which exist in almost all animal cells and convert our food into the energy that powers the body.
+Genetic variation in mitochondria reliably predicts life expectancy in males but not in females.
 We receive copies of genes from both parents, except for mitochondrial genes that come only from our mother.
 It’s possible natural selection, which is evolution’s ‘quality control process’, only screens the quality of mitochondrial genes in females, so the mutations related to ageing are carried by males.

 Grandmothers!